-DM582 Solutions
+DM582 Exercises - Sheet 2

-Mads Anker Nielsen madsn20@student.sdu.dk
+Mads Anker Nielsen Tobias Samsøe Sørensen

-May 13, 2024

-This document contains written solution to exercise problems from the course DM582 (spring 2024).
+February 19, 2025

+This document contains exercises from the course DM582 (spring 2025).
+Most exercises are from the book Introduction to Algorithms, 4th edition by Cormen, Leiserson, Rivest, and Stein (CLRS), the book Algorithm Design, 1st edition by J. Kleinberg and E. Tardos (KT), and the book Discrete Mathematics and its Applications, 8th edition by K. Rosen.

 The solutions given here might differ from the solutions discussed in class.
 In class, we place more emphasis on the intuition leading to the correct answer.
 Please do not consider reading these solutions an alternative to attending the exercise classes.

 References to CLRS refer to the book Introduction to Algorithms, 4th edition by Cormen, Leiserson, Rivest, and Stein.

 References to KT refer to the book Algorithm Design, 1st edition by J. Kleinberg and E. Tardos.

 References to Rosen refer to the book Discrete Mathematics and its Applications, 8th edition by K. Rosen.

 This document will inevitably contain mistakes.
-If you find some, please report them to me (Mads) so that I can correct them.
+If you find some, please report them to your TA so that we can correct them.

 Sheet 10

 Rosen, 7.2, 6

 Exercise

 What is the probability of these events when we randomly select a permutation of $\{1, 2, 3\}$?

 - a) 1 precedes 3.

 - b) 3 precedes 1.

 - c) 3 precedes 1 and 3 precedes 2.